S.T.E.A.M. Day

 Category A

-Category A refers to applicants with elder siblings that are currently studying at the preferred school OR parent(s) that are working at the preferred school at the time of application.
-This category accounts for roughly 30% of the discretionary places, and essentially guarantees a spot for applicants who fall in this category.
+Category A refers to applicants with elder siblings who are currently studying at the preferred school, OR parent(s) that are working at the preferred school at the time of application.
+This category accounts for roughly 30% of the discretionary places and essentially guarantees a spot for applicants who fall in this category.

 Category B